isa-ulisboa/greends-fads-exercises/fads_ex_05_markdown.md

 3. Create a new directory for this exercise with the command `mkdir`.
 Name it, for example, *fads-ex-04*
 4. `cd` to inside the new created directory
+5. Initialize it as a Git repository
-5. Create the new empty file with the name `markdown-tutorial.md`:
+6. Create the new empty file with the name `markdown-tutorial.md`:
    ````
    $ touch markdown-tutorial.md
    ````
-6. Confirm that the new file was created, but it is empty, using `ls -l`
+7. Confirm that the new file was created, but it is empty, using `ls -l`
-7. If Visual Studio Code is in your path, you can open it directly from the bash with the command:
+8. If Visual Studio Code is in your path, you can open it directly from the bash with the command:
    ```
    $ code markdown-tutorial.md